donadonny/Fitting-Room/README.md

       * Summary
 * Localize
 #### Known Bugs and Things That Need Fixing
-* Share button doesn't share current joke, instead shares joke that is further down the line in the array
 * Several empty cards before arriving to one with information
 * On rotation retrofit re-queries Api
 * On too many rotations app crashes.
 Crash for some reason claims fab is responsible.